Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - **Entropy**

-There are two related forms of entropy:
+There are two forms of entropy:

 #### 1. General Entropy (from Information Theory)